15 Indian brands that will add some desi tadka to your wardrobe

 Photo credit: (L) Aashna Shroff and (R) Marigold Lane

 Aashna Shroff showed us the multitasking capabilities of the pieces by Marigold Lane.

-This raspberry pink floral anarkali comes in a set (₹2,998, currently on sale) with a dupatta and palazzo pants.
+This raspberry pink floral anarkali comes in a set (₹4,999) with a dupatta and palazzo pants.
 Wear it as a set, drop the pants and dupatta and wear the top as a dress.
 Or open up the button on the anarkali, pair a crop top with the palazzo pants and wear the top as an overlay.

 You can go for the full ethnic look or mix it up with other pieces from your closet for a unique flair.

 Photo credit: (L) Rashmi Desai and (R) Shaakha

 Rashami Desai is sporting a new kind of power suit to match her power pose.
 Lucky for us, she tagged the creators of the look, Shaakha.